Why is it so difficult to trust in God when it comes to our love life?

 That is until a really hot looking guy walks in front of them and leaves behind the fuzzy butterflies.
 Could he be the answer to your prayers?
 After all this time?

-Though we see red flags, we turn our head and assume that our Prince Charming is simply “a work in progress”.
+Though we see red flags, we turn our heads and assume that our Prince Charming is simply “a work in progress”.

 But what really ends up happening is that as women, our relationship with God slowly shifts its focus onto the man who is now consuming our thoughts and attention.

 We count our joy and our blessings to the new love in our life.
 We feel free.
 And so because we’re free, we feel alive.

 That is until things begin to go south.

 Then our so-called “angel sent from above” suddenly ghosts us and pretends that what we had been nothing to him…

 … Yet he was everything to us.
 Everything.